devotis/sublime-angular-material-snippets/README.md

 A Sublime Text 2/3 snippet to generate Angular Material snippets for &lt;md-button&gt;, &lt;md-input&gt;, &lt;md-icon&gt;, etc

 Work in progress here.
 Collaborators are welcome to add and improve snippets for directives.
-Check the TODO paragraph below.
+All snippest should be based on the directives described in this documentation: https://material.angularjs.org/latest/#/

 ## Install